Meet Crowes Pasture

 Roots - Inspired Contemporary Folk

-In just four years time, Crowes Pasture has quickly been making waves with two EPs, two full-length albums, and their new single, “Hazy Shade of Winter” (Paul Simon), under their belt.
-They have been featured on the Joe Val Bluegrass Festival Showcase Stage for three years running, performed at Club Passim’s Campfire Festival, and were finalists in the 2018 CT Folk Festival Competition.
+In just four years time, Crowes Pasture has quickly been making waves with two EPs and three full-length albums.
+They have been featured on the Joe Val Bluegrass Festival Showcase Stage for four years running, performed at Club Passim, and were finalists in the 2019 and 2018 CT Folk Festival Competition.
 Their music has achieved airplay on over 70 stations nationwide and they’ve been featured on radio shows as far and wide as Tufts Freeform Radio in Boston to the national podcast, Sundilla Radio Hour.

-Their skill and endearing songs have attracted attention from music lovers, critics, and musicians alike.
-The 2017 album, Edge of America, peaked at #7 on the National Folk DJ Charts and landed a spot on the Folk DJ Top Albums of 2017, while the title track soared to #3 on the Folk DJ Top Songs Chart.
+Their close harmonies and memorable songwriting have attracted attention from music lovers, critics, and musicians alike.
+Two of the duo’s songs have hit the #3 spot on the National Folk DJ Charts - Edge of America (October 2017) and Paul Simon’s Hazy Shade of Winter (December 2018).
+The 2017 album, Edge of America, reached #7 on the National Folk DJ Charts and landed a spot on the Folk DJ Top Albums of 2017.
 Bill Copeland Music News praises the album, saying “there is an earnestness of purpose in these songs that remind of all the great ballads and folklore that define [the folk] genre.”
 The album features soulful fiddling by Patrick McGonigle of the IBMA award-winning group, The Lonely Heartstring Band.
 The tradition of collaborating with award-winning peers is a continuation from their debut album, the 2015 EP Best Believe.
-Recorded in Nashville, TN, with Grammy Award-winning audio engineer Gary Paczosa, Best Believe features John Mailander (of Bruce Hornsby and the Noisemakers) on fiddle and Molly Tuttle, winner of multiple IBMA awards, including being the first female to win Guitar Player of the Year.
-Crowes Pasture’s own excellence has been cemented since their first full-length self-titled album, which earned them recognition in 2016 as a Folk DJ Top Folk Artist.
+Recorded in Nashville, TN, with Grammy Award-winning audio engineer Gary Paczosa, the project features Molly Tuttle, winner of multiple IBMA awards, including being the first female to win Guitar Player of the Year, and John Mailander (of Bruce Hornsby and the Noisemakers) on fiddle.